 During this two-unit course, Seattle University faculty from multiple academic disciplines will explore some of the biggest issues facing Seattle and our nation.
 Whether you’ve grown up in Seattle or have never visited, this course will provide a unique and provocative exploration of Seattle’s many contradictions.

 Through the course you’ll also learn about the progressive and innovative ways that Seattle is facing its challenges, hear from current students engaged with local non-profit organizations, businesses and schools, and find out how you can get involved.
 You’ll learn from several faculty experts and get to know your faculty section leader in more depth.
-Current Seattle U student peer mentors will be there to help guide discussions and share their perspective.
 Finally, through discussions with your peers from across the country, you’ll start getting to know both your classmates and the fascinating place you will soon call home.

 The learning objectives for each student to achieve by the completion of this course are to: